framazanyilmaz/octet-test-automation/README.md

 # Octet-Web-Automation

-Test Automation for Pensa using Cypress + Cucumber
+Test Automation for Octet using Cypress + Cucumber

 # Installation